ian-h-chamberlain/forkgit/README.md

   for specific checkouts

 Known issues with remote checkouts:
-- the current branch and HEAD commit are not indicated properly (commits on the current branch are normally displayed in black and the HEAD commit should be displayed in bold text)
 - removing untracked files doesn't work
 - interactive rebase is not working
 - not tested at all on Windows and thus unlikely to work there